TobseTobse/DD-WRT_NordVPN/index.md

 `vpn {server shortcut}`

 This script switches the VPN server to one of the servers in the serverconfigs directory (e.g. `vpn ca06` or `vpn nl03`).
-When you call the script with `vpn *` it will switch to a randomly selected VPN server from the list in the serverconfigs directory.
+When you call the script with `vpn rnd` it will switch to a randomly selected VPN server from the list in the serverconfigs directory.

 ### Updating the server configuration files